All Episodes

 We know he has said that he wants to repeal Obamacare and replace it with health savings accounts.

-He's told me that ten times myself.
+He's told me that 10 times myself.

-We know that he wants to get more towards a balanced budget, likes the idea of the Penny Plan, which I support.
+We know that he wants to get more towards a balanced budget, likes the idea of the penny plan, which I support.

 So what part of this is Paul Ryan against?